 - Not a huge leap forward from the original Apple Watch SE

-The Apple Watch SE is quite comfortably the top pick for iPhone users in need of an affordable option - or perhaps something that isn't as full-on as the Series 8 or Ultra.
+The Apple Watch SE is quite comfortably the top pick for iPhone users in need of an affordable option - or perhaps something that isn't as expensive as the Series 9 or Ultra 2.

-The package is fairly comprehensive here for the asking price, with Apple distilling all the most necessary elements of its smartwatch experience into a design that, while certainly not as premium as the more expensive Series models, still looks and feels relatively modern.
+The package is fairly comprehensive here for the asking price, with Apple distilling the core elements of its smartwatch experience into a device that still looks modern – even if it's been superseded by the Series 9.

-Apple has included the S8 chip in this second-gen version of the SE, too, and it ensures the experience is just as zippy (and will likely continue to be) as with the Series 8.
-We only wish this new, upgraded model for 2022 enjoyed the same always-on display as similarly new Apple smartwatches, and, of course, that it worked with Android phones.
+Apple has included the S8 chip in this second-gen version of the SE, too, and it ensures the experience is just as zippy (and will likely continue to be) as some of the newer Series devices.

 Nevertheless, if you're in the Apple ecosystem already and want to get started with a solid smartwatch, you simply can't go wrong with the SE.